-They generally serve the same purpose, which is limiting the personal liability of the investors in a business.
-There are a lot of differences between how they operate and the rules that apply differ.
-But for our purposes, we will refer to each of them as a company.
+In general they serve the same purpose, which is limiting the personal liability of the investors in a business.
+There are a lot of differences between how they operate and the rules that apply, but for our purposes we will refer to each of them as a company.

 Voluntary Dissolution Process

-Good standing means they file the proper tax returns, annual reports, and otherwise comply with state law.
+Being in good standing means they filed the proper tax returns, annual reports, and otherwise complied with state law.

 - Deciding through a proper vote of the shareholders or members to dissolve

 - Filing a notice of an intent to dissolve with the secretary of state

 - Paying off the company's debts to claimants